rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_template_create_report_type.rst

             setting all up
         '''
 The arguments of the `__init__` method are passed from the command line (see next 'Step' section for details).
-In principle, a Templater does not overwrite any destination/output directory unless `update_config_only` is specified.
+Note that by default a Templater does not overwrite any destination/output directory unless `update_config_only` is specified.
 This is to prevent loosing |rst| data.
-A Templater has a `__call__` method and will be called from the command line with whatever user-defined argument(s) implemented in the next Stp section (see below).
+A Templater has a `__call__` method and will be called from the command line with whatever user-defined argument(s) implemented in the next Step section (see below).
-In order to setup an write to the output directory, the `__call__` function calls in turn three abstract methods which need to be subclassed:
+The `__call__` function calls in turn three abstract methods which need to be subclassed:

 .. code-block:: python